Key Information

 This programme aims to develop specialist subject knowledge and equip students with a set of transferable skills relevant to further academic study and employment.
 The incorporation of a strong research methods element within the MA is designed to enhance employability and development of transferable skills.

 Students are taught using a range of methods including lectures, seminars, workshops, and tutorials.
-Lectures are designed to introduce students to key themes and perspectives, generate enthusiasm for further enquiry, provide illustrative examples, and to signpost substantive issues.

 Full-time students on this programme can expect to receive approximately eight hours of contact time per week.
 However, this may vary depending on which optional modules are selected by students.